 How to Fix: Resolve build errors due to circular dependency amongst classes

-Resolve build errors due to circular dependency amongst classes
+Fix Resolve build errors due to circular dependency am.
+Use forward declarations or include head.
+Step-by-step guide included.

 📋 Table of Contents